swarajmutalik/Web-Dev/README.md

 # Web-Development

-This repository is a that contains all the latest Tech-Stack there is to know in the field of Web-Development.
+This is a repository that is designed for the purpose of a comprehensive understanding of web development, covering topics ranging from HTML, CSS to advanced JS concepts and modern frameworks like React, also focus will be on backend as well and it will include topics like MongoDB.